Local Search For SMT On Linear and Multilinear Real Arithmetic: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we propose the first local search algorithm for SMT on Real Arithmetic based on the following novel ideas.
-First, the {\it interval-based} operation is proposed to enrich the traditional operation, by considering the interval information.
-Moreover, a {\it tie-breaking} mechanism are proposed to distinguish operations with same best $score$.
-Experiments on SMT-LIB show that our solver is competitive and complementary with state-of-the-art SMT solvers, especially for those multilinear instances.
+First, the {\it interval-based} operation is proposed to enrich the traditional critical move operator, by considering the interval information.
+Moreover, a {\it tie-breaking} mechanism is proposed to distinguish operations with same best $score$.
+Experiments on SMT-LIB show that our solver is competitive and complementary with state-of-the-art SMT solvers, especially for those multi-linear instances.

-The future direction is to extend LS-RA to support all SMT(NRA) instances and deeply combine our local search algorithm with the state-of-the-art DPLL(T) SMT solver, resulting in a hybrid solver that can make the most of respective advantages.
+The future direction is to extend LocalSMT(RA) to support all SMT(NRA) instances and deeply combine our local search algorithm with the DPLL(T) SMT solver, resulting in a hybrid solver that can make the most of respective advantages.
+Moreover, we will enrich the sampled candidate values of {\it interval-based} operation by considering more random values with small denominator.